flatironinstitute/neurosift/paper/joss/paper.md

 In the evolving field of neuroscience research, the ability to manage and share complex data sets is crucial.
 NWB has emerged as a standard for neurophysiology data, aimed at facilitating data sharing, storage, and analysis.
 However, the specialized nature of the NWB format necessitates tools that can provide intuitive interfaces for researchers to explore their data effectively.
 Neurosift is designed to address this need.

-Because files found on DANDI can often be large and unwieldy, various Python tools have emerged to address this issue by streaming portions of the NWB file without the need to download the entire file.
+Because files found on DANDI can often be large and unwieldy, various tools have emerged to address this issue by streaming portions of the NWB file without the need to download the entire file.
 One such tool is NWB Widgets [@nwbwidgets], which provides a suite of interactive widgets for visualizing NWB data within Jupyter notebooks, enabling users to navigate the hierarchical structure of NWB files and directly visualize specific data elements.
 This package was a large part of the inspiration for Neurosift.
 The main difference is that NWB Widgets is a Python package that runs within interactive Python environments, while Neurosift is a browser-based tool that can be used without any installation.
 These two tools cater to different use cases, with Neurosift being more accessible to a wider audience, and being better suited for integration with DANDI.

 # Functionality